Caddo Kiowa Technology Center is named a Gold Star School

 Another requirement is to serve business and industry by providing at least eight of 18 service areas.
 CKTC’s Business and Industry Services provided 15 of the 18 service areas listed.
 Likewise, A Gold Star School must provide five of ten additional services sensitive to the needs of its constituency.
 CKTC provided six of the ten services listed.

-CKTC also exceeded the Gold Star criteria for accountability, strategic planning, student organization participation, career guidance and recruitment, relationships with partner schools and school board member training.For almost half a century, CKTC has provided career training, business and industry services and leadership programs to a rural district in southwest Oklahoma.
+CKTC also exceeded the Gold Star criteria for accountability, strategic planning, student organization participation, career guidance and recruitment, relationships with partner schools and school board member training.For over half a century, CKTC has provided career training, business and industry services and leadership programs to a rural district in southwest Oklahoma.
 Opportunities at CKTC range from business and health to science and transportation trades.
 Additionally, CKTC offers customized workplace training and short-term training.
 More information about CKTC is available online at www.mycktc.com or by calling 405.643.5511.
 CKTC is a proud member of the Oklahoma Department of Career and Technology Education, which provides leadership and resources and assures standards of excellence for a comprehensive statewide system of career and technology education.
 The system offers programs and services in 29 technology center districts.